£/$/€100 off your first WeRoad with code WEROADER100

 Barcelona – Gaudí's Masterpieces Sagrada Família, Park Güell & Local Delights

-For lunch, we'll dive into local specialties near the park before strolling back into the vibrant Gràcia neighborhood.
-The afternoon promises a culinary highlight: a tapas crawl through local bars, soaking up the atmosphere and sampling typical treats.
+For lunch, we’ll try local specialities near the park before making our way into the lively Gràcia neighbourhood.
+The afternoon brings a culinary highlight: a tapas crawl through local bars, soaking up the atmosphere while sampling classic dishes.

-We'll wrap up the evening with a relaxed dinner and a final drink – the perfect moment to reflect on our time together in Barcelona.
+We’ll round off the evening with a relaxed dinner and a final drink – the perfect moment to reflect on our time together in Barcelona.

 Day 8